Handing In Your Notice

-Once you’ve seen your employer, try not to walk around grinning from ear to ear!
+Once you’ve seen your employer and explained why you’re handing in your notice, try not to walk around grinning from ear to ear!
 You might be elated that your stress is going to become someone else’s problem, but be considerate to your fellow employees who might be feeling anxious that your exit may mean greater responsibility for them.

 If your boss is in agreement, you should speak to your colleagues and be as respectful to them as with your employer.
 There’s nothing worse than office gossip, so face-to-face discussions are the way forward.
 Avoid putting it on social media!

 Before you resign, it’s best to familiarise yourself with your contract.
 You may have to work a long notice period or be prevented from working for a competitor for a fixed period of time, which may impact the role you’re moving to.